ksh-js-sdk-dev/kushki-js-sdk/wiki/modules/Payment.md

 </html>
 ```
 ###### Selectors to set custom styles to Deferred input
-Deferred input has styles by default, but Kushki SDK allow custom each element.
+Deferred input has styles by default, but Kushki SDK allow custom each element

 Follow description define scope of each custom selector
 **Apply Styles to Select elements**